aspose-tasks/Aspose.Tasks-Documentation/java/release-notes/release-notes-2015/aspose-tasks-for-java-8-6-0-release-notes/_index.md

 ## **Major Features**
 ## **Major Features**
-We have suported major feature - reading project data from Primavera database.
+We have supported major feature - reading project data from Primavera database.
 It allows to cover a lot of scenarios of working with Primavera database and Aspose.Tasks library.
 Five bugs have been fixed.
 Please see the list of changes below.

-We have suported major feature - reading project data from Primavera database.
+We have supported major feature - reading project data from Primavera database.
 It allows to cover a lot of scenarios of working with Primavera database and Aspose.Tasks library.
 Five bugs have been fixed.
 Please see the list of changes below.